cassava/repoctl/README.md

 [cower](https://github.com/falconindy/cower) (or similar programs) for maintaining a local repository of AUR packages.

-The history of this project is (for me) interesting; *repoctl* is the successor to *repo-keep*, which is the successor to *repo-update*.
-The first was written in Bash, then in C, and finally this one in Go.

 The program *repoctl* is distributed under the MIT License (see `LICENSE`).

 ### Features